 Save your spend for warmer audiences—like those who have visited your site recently or purchased from you before.
 You can build these more targeted, qualified audience lists for holiday using Google’s remarketing tools: Customer Match and RLSA (Remarketing Lists for Search Ads).

 You’ll still need to bid aggressively on your Customer Match and RLSA audience segments in November and December.
 But these audiences—dormant customers and visitors to your site—convert at a far higher rate.
-Earlier this year, we reviewed the performance of both tools and found they can lead to a 70% increase in conversion rates.
+In 2017, we reviewed the performance of both tools and found they can lead to a 70% increase in conversion rates.

 This approach has two advantages: First, Google Shopping remains a customer acquisition channel, helping you hit short-term sales goals while building a seasonal shopper base for holiday.